papit-fr/fsma/README.md

 ### Dependencies

-Compilation and tests need LLVM, cmake, Clang/cc/gcc or any compiler, Valgrind and Python3 for tests and analysis.
+Compilation and tests need LLVM, cmake, Clang/cc/gcc or any compiler, cmake, Valgrind and Python3 for tests and analysis.

 ### Compilation